phruederi/MPIPZ_SPP_workshop/RNA-Seq/tutorials/RNA-Seq_visual.md

 ~/workshop_visual_singleend_practice.R
 ```

-A fixed script `workshop_visual_singleend_answer.sh` at your home folder can be used as a reference.
+`workshop_visual_singleend_answer.sh` at your home folder can be used as a reference.

 ## References